Jacobs edges Dunstone to capture first Brier Tankard since 2013 | TSN

 "I just overthrew that last rock," he said.
 "I threw it six feet harder than what I needed to throw it.
 It's just unfortunate."

-Jacobs made a big-weight hit for two in the ninth end before stealing his way to victory.

-He was the only skip to go 8-0 in round-robin play.
-Both Gushue and Dunstone were 7-1.

-Jacobs earned a berth in the 2026 playdowns in St. John's, N.L., and will represent Canada at the March 29-April 6 BKT world men's curling championship in Moose Jaw, Sask.
+Jacobs earned a berth in the 2026 Brier in St. John's, N.L., and will represent Canada at the March 29-April 6 BKT world men's curling championship in Moose Jaw, Sask.

 A sellout crowd of 5,483 in the final pushed overall attendance to 89,108.